mattermost/docs/source/install/self-managed-changelog.md

    - Added ``always-on`` and ``default-on`` settings to **System Console > Experimental Features** for Collapsed Reply Threads.
 When enabled (default-on), users see Collapsed Reply Threads by default and have the option to disable it in **Settings**.
 When always on, users are required to use Collapsed Reply Threads and can't disable it.
    - The default for ``CollapsedThreads`` has been changed to ``always_on``.
 This does not affect existing configurations where this value is already set to some other value.
  - Under ``ExperimentalSettings`` in ``config.json``:
    - Added a new config setting ``EnableAppBar`` to enable and disable the new App Bar.
-It is recommended to enable the App Bar for servers with Calls enabled as the Apps Bar is the dedicated place for Calls start/join button.
+This setting is disabled by default, but it is recommended to enable the App Bar for servers with Calls enabled as the Apps Bar is the dedicated place for Calls start/join button.

 #### API Changes
  - Added new API endpoints ``GET /api/v4/teams/:team_id/top/channels`` and ``GET /api/v4/users/me/top/channels`` to get top channels for a team and user.